 APPLETON, Wis. – One run in the sixth inning and another in the ninth propelled Ithaca to a 6-4 victory over Linfield Monday afternoon at Fox Cities Stadium, keeping the Bombers alive and sending the Wildcats to a winner-take-all championship game on Tuesday.

-Pitchers Spencer Metzsch (Soph., Aloha, Ore.), Cody Erautt (Fr., Yucaipa, Calif.), and Cody Walker (Fr., Hood River, Ore.) pieced together a staff effort for Linfield while Ithaca relied on its pitching ace, first team All-American Pat Lemmo, who threw seven solid innings to keep the Bombers in contention for a national title.
+Pitchers Spencer Metzsch (Jr., Aloha, Ore.), Cody Erautt (Soph., Yucaipa, Calif.), and Cody Walker (Soph., Hood River, Ore.) pieced together a staff effort for Linfield while Ithaca relied on its pitching ace, first team All-American Pat Lemmo, who threw seven solid innings to keep the Bombers in contention for a national title.

 The ‘Cats (41-8) captured an early 2-0 lead and had plenty of scoring opportunities throughout the game on nine hits, two Ithaca defensive errors, a hit batter and a passed ball, but left seven runners stranded and were not their typical sharp selves on the base paths.

 “We definitely came out and wanted to win.
-The first inning definitely exemplified that,” said left fielder and co-team captain Tim Wilson (Jr., Redmond, Wash.).
+The first inning definitely exemplified that,” said left fielder and co-team captain Tim Wilson.
 “We were swinging the bats well, we hit balls hard all day, we were lining out to people, and that’s just baseball.”

-“One thing Coach Brosius preaches is approaching each game with consistency,” added fellow team captain, third baseman Jordan Harlow (Sr., Baker City, Ore.).
+“One thing Coach Brosius preaches is approaching each game with consistency,” added fellow team captain, third baseman Jordan Harlow.
 “I think we’ve done that all year and we did that today but just didn’t come out on top.”

-Jake Wylie (Jr., Eagle, Idaho) and Kyle Chamberlain (Sr., Portland, Ore.) each had a pair of hits and one RBI for Linfield, which plays the winner of the Ithaca-Southern Maine matchup for the national championship.
+Jake Wylie (Sr., Eagle, Idaho) and Kyle Chamberlain each had a pair of hits and one RBI for Linfield, which plays the winner of the Ithaca-Southern Maine matchup for the national championship.